Hugo8705/grunt-less-bootstrap/README.md

 ## Using

-The LESS files are exported and minified in <i>public/assets/stylesheets</i>.
+The LESS files are exported in <i>public/assets/stylesheets</i>.
+If you want to minify the final CSS file run the "grunt cssmin" task.

-This Grunt project doesn't minified Javascript and CSS, you must add an uglify task for that.
-This project was build only to process LESS files.
+This Grunt project doesn't minified Javascript you must add an uglify task for that.

-LESS Files are structured with the SMACSS approach.

 You have to copy eventual fonts manually in public/assets/fonts.